wilkofm/mini-project2/README.md

 - This is my production-ready branch.
 It should always contain stable, tested code

 Card List Branch

 - Where I set up my Vite project and the initial card list that pulls the list of games from my API

 Filter Branch

-- Branch where I create the ability to filter each game based on the movie genre, year or metacritic rating
+- Branch where I create the ability to filter each game based on the game genre, year or metacritic rating

 Card List Styling Branch

 - Branch where I set up Tailwind CSS and begin my initial styling on the page, making sure the card list is formatted correctly

 Description Popup Branch

 - This is where I implement the ability to receive a description when clicking on the game card

 Dark Mode Feature

 - This is where I implement the ability to switch to dark mode and change the theme of the page

 Mobile Friendly Styling Branch

 - This is the brand where I finalize styling and ensure the page is mobile-friendly

 # Styling Goals

 I want the site to match the feel of Playstation network app/site